opengovsg/postmangovsg-guide/api-guide/getting-started/generate-your-api-key.md

 ## \[NEW] Multi API Key Support <a href="#new-multi-api-key-support" id="new-multi-api-key-support"></a>

-If multiple teams in your agency is sharing the same email account (e.g \[email protected]), you can now create multiple API keys on Postman for multiple teams.
+If multiple teams in your agency is sharing the same email account (e.g \[email protected]), you can now create multiple API keys on PostmanSG for multiple teams.

 Simply navigate to Settings and generate another API key.